-Shown here are two kinds of diaper cakes I’ve made, each with a different theme.
+Shown here are two kinds of diaper cake ideas I’ve made, each with a different theme.

 To create a diaper cake like this, you start with a 55 package of Size 1 diapers and roll them each individually, and rubber band each one (I think Pampers Swaddlers work the best).